Scientific title:

 People with spatial neglect tell us “it’s terrifying, I bump into people” and “there’s not enough support at home”.
 They tend to have poor recovery and long term disability after their stroke, and there is currently no effective treatment.

-The researchers leading this study recently investigated a treatment called Spatial Inattention Grasping Home-based Therapy (SIGHT).
+Helen and her supervisor, Dr Stephanie Rossit, are investigating a treatment called Spatial Inattention Grasping Home-based Therapy (SIGHT).
 This treatment involves people picking up and balancing wooden rods at their centre, using their less affected hand.
 They found that stroke survivors who received this treatment had improved spatial neglect, and this improvement was still seen four months later.
 One of the benefits of this treatment is that it can be done by stroke survivors without the need for a therapist or carer present at all times.

 What is this research aiming to do?